Ignite Your Manufacturing Business Growth

 in Sumter County, Florida

-Sumter County’s manufacturing industry generates products ranging from watercrafts to above ground fuel storage tanks.
-Excellent highway, rail, airport, and seaport infrastructure facilitates the movement of these goods between suppliers and consumer markets.
+Sumter County’s manufacturing industry generates products ranging from watercraft to above ground fuel storage tanks.
+Excellent highway, rail, airport, and seaport infrastructure facilitate the movement of these goods between suppliers and consumer markets.
 Sumter County’s unique proximity to various universities in the region further enriches the manufacturing ecosystem by supplying the labor force needed to thrive.

 Sumter County represents a distribution hub unique in the state, strategically located at the crossroads of I-75, Florida’s Turnpike and CSX Rail’s main freight line.

 US Highway 301 and US Highway 27

 Orlando International (1 hour)

 Tampa International (1 hour)

 Leesburg Regional (20 minutes)